 ExpressVPN

-ExpressVPN has all the essentials down pat, with AES-256 encryption, RAM-only servers, and an audited no-logs policy.
-Additionally, it lets you choose between OpenVPN or its in-house Lightway for protocol.
+ExpressVPN covers all the VPN essentials with robust AES-256 and ChaCha20 encryption, RAM-only servers, and an audited no-logs policy.
+You can choose between OpenVPN and its proprietary Lightway protocols.

-In terms of features, ExpressVPN offers a kill switch (Network Protection), DNS blocker, Threat Manager, and ad blocker.
-On top of these essential features, it also offers a built-in password manager Keys and supports up to eight simultaneous connections.
+Regarding features, ExpressVPN includes a kill switch (Network Protection), split tunneling, Threat Manager, and an ad blocker.
+Additionally, it offers a built-in password manager called Keys, adding an extra layer of security.

 Read our Surfshark vs. ExpressVPN comparison to discover more.